SEPM-2022/CleverBirds/README.md

  <h1>Clever Birds: Embracing Your Children’s Passion for Video Games </h1>

-This presentation is focused on the project management process of building our platform, a Javascript integration of game via API.
-“Clever Birds”, a game in which the player navigates the avatar bird through obstacles without hitting them, earning points as he or she passes each pipe.
-The application has a chatbot named “Tweety”, who guides parents about how to use their children's game time as an educational experience.
+ Clever Birds a project developed as an integration for a game via API along with Flask webserver.
+This project  is focused on the project management process of building our application.
+Throughout the development of this project, we used Confluence and Jira together for planning and coordinating our work.

 :arrow_forward: Duration : 3 months
 <br>
 :arrow_forward: Team : Teamwork of 4